doug-square/dgsq.net/README.md

 ## Themes

 BSSG includes a variety of themes to customize the look of your site.
 Themes are organized in the `themes/` directory.
+You can see a list and preview of the available themes [here](https://bssg.dragas.net/example)

 ### Some of the Available Themes